Affiliate Faculty / Research Fellows / Mentors

 Her solo performances combine live imagery with a live soundtrack using her own voice, small sound effects devices and assorted electronic instruments.

-Shawn Trail is an Interdisciplinary PhD Candidate (ABD) in Computer Science and Music from the University of Victoria, BC, with a Master of Music degree in Studio Composition from SUNY Purchase College Conservatory of Music; and a dual Bachelor of Arts in Music Technology/Percussion Performance from Bellarmine University in Louisville, Ky.
+Shawn Trail is a Research Fellow and Affiliate Faculty member of Make+Think+Code at PNCA.
+As an Interdisciplinary PhD Candidate (ABD '18) in Computer Science and Music from the University of Victoria, BC, Trail holds a Master of Music degree in Studio Composition from SUNY Purchase College Conservatory of Music; and a dual Bachelor of Arts in Music Technology/Percussion Performance from Bellarmine University in Louisville, Ky.